JillAClark/geoserver/doc/en/user/source/services/wfs/reference.rst

 GET requests are simplest to decode, but the POST requests are comparable.

-.. note:: Although the request would normally be defined on one line with no breaks, breaks are added in the various examples provided here for clarity.
+.. note:: Although the request would normally be defined on one line with no breaks, breaks are added for clarity in the examples provided here.

 All requests to a WFS server must include three mandatory parameters:

 * *service*—Instructs the WFS server that a WFS request has been sent
 * *version*—Refers to the version of WFS being requested.
-Supplying a value like "1" or "1.1" will likely return an error.
+The full version number must be supplied, not just the abbreviated form ("1" or "1.1") which will usually return an error.
-* *request*—Specifies of the GetCapabilities operation
+* *request*—Specifies the GetCapabilities operation

-Although these parameters are mandatory, if any are omitted from a request, GeoServer will provide default values.
+Although these parameters are mandatory, GeoServer will provide default values if any parameters are omitted from a request.

-The GetCapabilities response is a lengthy XML document.
-Note that a 1.0.0 Capabilities document is different from the 1.1.0 document which in turn is different to the 2.0.0 version discussed here.
+The GetCapabilities response is a lengthy XML document, the format of which is different for each of the supported versions.
 There are five main components in a GetCapabilities document:

 .. list-table::
    :widths: 20 80